paleolimbot/arrow-adbc/r/adbcsnowflake/cran-comments.md

 the MacOS runner...to build on Windows it would be necessary to install Go and set GO_BIN if installed in a non-default location.

+Following the first submission, this package also correctly sets GOPATH and GOCACHE to ensure that files are not written to the user's home directory.
+Additionally, fallback checksum detection using the openssl or digest packages is included in the event that `shasum` is not available.

 [1] https://stat.ethz.ch/pipermail/r-package-devel/2023q3/009329.html

 ## R CMD check results